ToJans/tojans.github.com/content/blog/haskell-s-controversial-FTP-proposal.md

             | Empty
 ```

-And that you need to get the sum and product for all these leafs.
+And that you need to get the sum and product for all these leaves.
 This goes as follows:

 - `acc` refers to `the currently accumulated value`
 - `ln` refers to a `left child node`